-- This alternative relies on obtaining an easement across environmentally sensitive land and waters. - Clearcutting would result in removal of existing vegetative cover within the Otter Creek Preserve.
-Removal or disturbance of approximately 25,000 square feet of environmentally sensitive vegetation.
-The associated disturbance of soil would cause a long term reduction of sensitive habitats within the preserve as well. - The Applicant's engineer asserts that the Taylors Lane alternative alignment for a proposed force main would be impractical for several technical reasons including: - o The length of approximately 4,610 feet (nearly a mile) would result in a significant increase in pump size horsepower, possible higher levels of noise, and energy requirements; - The length of the force main, would result in a prolonged detention time of sewage resulting in septic conditions within the force main which could create a public health and safety concern; - O The prolonged detention time would result in settlement of solids within the force main potentially causing clogging and requiring maintenance which may involve trips within the environmentally sensitive preserve along the force main route to clear obstructions; - O Due to the length of the force main, there would be a significant burden of cost to the Applicant.
+The Applicant's engineer asserts that the Taylors Lane alternative alignment for a proposed force main would be impractical for several technical reasons including:

+- The length of approximately 4,610 feet (nearly a mile) pipe would require a significant increase in pump size horsepower, possible higher levels of noise, and energy requirements; - The length of the force main would result in a prolonged detention time of sewage resulting in septic conditions within the force main which could create a public health and safety concern; - The prolonged detention time would result in settlement of solids within the force main potentially causing clogging and requiring maintenance which may involve trips within the environmentally sensitive preserve along the force main route to clear obstructions: - Due to the length of the force main, there would be a significant burden of cost to the Applicant.
 When compared to the preferred South Barry Avenue alignment, the length of the Taylors Lane force main would be nearly four times greater, which would result in a proportional increase in comparative cost.
 Increased cost would be anticipated for initial construction, operation and continued cost for maintenance.
 It is the Applicant's opinion that this increased cost would not provide any tangible positive benefits over the South Barry Avenue or Alda Road options.